 When a fruit or vegetable is on the Clean Fifteen list, you don’t have to worry about harmful preservatives and chemicals coating it wherever you buy the produce.

-STAY AWAY FROM SUGAR.
+STAY AWAY FROM Too Much SUGAR

 Sugar has a bittersweet reputation when it comes to health.
 Sugar occurs naturally in all foods that contain carbohydrates, such as fruits and vegetables, grains, and dairy.
 Consuming whole foods that contain natural sugar is okay.